Does it Make Sense to Have Business Insurance in Florida?

 If you are new in business, you may want to check with your agent who insures your home or car first to see if they can help you.
 If that doesn't work out, you can visit us at InsuranceAdvisor.com to request a quote.

 Contact your vendor to request a copy of their liability insurance certificate, which will provide the policy number with information and documentation related to the insurance they hold with that agent.
 Companies may have a different agent on each policy.
-Ask to see a vendor's general liability and workers compensation at minimum on a certificate of insurance before hiring them.
-Call the insurance agent or insurance company listed on the certificate for confirmation of the certificate validity.
+Ask to see a vendor's general liability and workers' compensation, at minimum, on a certificate of insurance before hiring them.
+Call the insurance agent or insurance company listed on the certificate for confirmation of the certificate's validity.

-General liability insurance's cost varies based on your company's operations as explained above.
-Giving estimates when your business will pay more or less is not that helpful, is it?
-Please visit us at InsuranceAdvisor.com to request a quote.
-General liability insurance policies with $1 million in coverage is pretty standard for small businesses.
+The cost of general liability insurance varies based on your company's operations, as explained above.
+Public liability insurance policies with $1 million in coverage are pretty standard for small businesses.
 This includes:

-You'll pay more if you require business automobile, workers' compensation or any other coverage that pays for a broad range of occurrences.
+You'll pay more if you require business automobiles, workers' compensation, or any other coverage that pays for a broad range of occurrences.
 If you opt for a policy with higher limits, expect to pay more than you would for lower limits.

 Yes, commercial property insurance often includes coverage for damages caused by hurricanes.
 However, it's crucial to review your policy to ensure it adequately covers hurricane-related risks, including windstorm damage and flooding.